elixir-lang/elixir-lang.github.com/_posts/2012-04-24-a-peek-inside-elixir-s-parallel-compiler.markdown

       end
     end

-Our error handler has the two public functions defined.
+Our error handler defines two public functions.
 Both those functions are callbacks required to be implemented by the error handler.
 They simply call `ensure_loaded(module)` and then delegate the remaining logic to Erlang's original `error_handler`.

 The private `ensure_loaded` function calls `Code.ensure_loaded(module)` which checks if the given module is loaded and, if not, tries to load it.
 In case it succeeds, it returns `{ :module, _ }`, which means the module is available and we don't need to stop the current process.
 However, if it returns `{ :error, _ }`, it means the module cannot be found and we need to wait until it is compiled.
 For that, we invoke `Process.get(:elixir_parent_compiler)` to get the PID of the main process so we can notify it that we are waiting on a given module.
 Then we invoke the macro `receive` as a way to stop the current process until we receive a message from the parent saying new modules are available, starting the flow again.